 If this happened: Did you experience intense fear, helplessness, or horror when it happened? yes / no

+Was it because of your sexual orientation? yes / no

+[if yes:] How many times was it because of your sexual orientation? [display total number of times event was experienced and asked to indicate how many of the total were due to sexual orientation]

 20. Has anyone stalked you--in other words: followed you or kept track of your activities--causing you